Añete: Spain

 A graduate of Real Sociedad youth academy Añete had a brief stint with the B team between 2006 and 2008 before playing for Coria in Tercera División.
 Then he tried his luck with Segunda División clubs San Roque, Jaén and Ceuta.

 Greece

-In 2012, Añete made his first stint outside Spain, with Olympiacos Volou of Football League (second tier of Greek football).
+In 2012, Añete made his first stint outside Spain, with Olympiacos Volos of Football League (second tier of Greek football).
 He scored 9 goals in 39 matches during a 2012–13 season.

 For the following campaign, Añete joined Niki Volos.
 On 29 September 2013, he marked his debut with a goal in a 2–0 away win over Doxa Drama.
 On 1 June 2014, Añete scored a hat-trick to give Niki Volos a 4–0 victory over Iraklis.
 He finished the season as the league's top scorer with 21 goals and 14 assists, helping his team to gain promotion to the Super League Greece.